matt-gardner/pra/README.md

 structures for all training / test instances would be kept in memory when computing a feature matrix, and this could get very unwieldy.
 Now we compute them one at a time, only keeping the final feature vector.

+- Implemented remote graphs.
+This means that if you have a really large graph that takes a long time to load, or is too big to fit in memory along with all of your feature computation, you can start a graph server once somewhere and let it run, while just passing the code a reference to where the server is running.
+The trouble is that it's _way_ too slow.
+To make this really feasible, I need to push more of the computation to the graph, so you don't have to do so much socket communication.
+I did significantly increase the efficiency of loading the graph and storing it in memory as part of this, so runtimes improve quite a bit.

 Version 3.1 (released on 11/9/2015):